lizmat/articles/5to6-typing.md

-On Subs and Typing in Perl 6
+On Calling Subs and Typing in Perl 6
 ============================

 This is the ninth article in